 The pieces of kibble are a decent size and have a good crunch factor – something which Pops always seems to enjoy!
 You can choose to feed the food dry or serve it with a splash of cold water or gravy if your dog prefers their food slightly more moist.

 We were sent the Tantalising Turkey and Potato which is designed to help with mobility and joint care.
 It comprises a blend of olive extract, green lipped mussels, marine algae and glucosamine.
-Many of the ingredients which I’ve come to learn are very good for supporting ageing joints, having spent time researching it since Pops ruptured her cruciate ligament eighteen months ago.
+Many of the ingredients which are very good for supporting ageing joints.
+Something which I’ve been very conscious of since Pops ruptured her cruciate ligament eighteen months ago.

 Making feeding time fun

 What I love about Autarky dog food is it lends itself to being fed in a variety of ways!
-Pops rarely eats from a bowl, other than at breakfast when she has a whole concoction of oils and supplements on her food to preserve her for as long as humanly possible [trust me forever wouldn’t be long enough].
+Pops rarely eats from a bowl.
+Only at breakfast when she has a whole concoction of oils and supplements on her food to preserve her for as long as humanly possible.
+[Trust me forever wouldn’t be long enough].

 I’ve recently invested in a few different treats dispensers and feeding devices to add a bit more enrichment into Poppy’s day.
-Providing mental stimulation for our canine companions is so important and it is something that we, as humans, rarely consider.
+Providing mental stimulation for our canine companions is so important.
+Yet, it is something that we, as humans, rarely consider.

-Hiding Poppy’s food in a Snuffle Mat, or letting her eat her tea from a treat dispenser not only means that she eats much slower, which is better for digestion, but also boosts her confidence and relieves anxiety – something which she suffers from more with age.
+Hiding Poppy’s food in a Snuffle Mat, or letting her eat her tea from a treat dispenser means that she eats much slower.
+This is better for digestion and helps relieves anxiety.
+Something which she suffers from more with age.

 The other big bonus for me is that this particular flavour of Autarky food is fairly low in protein.
-As dogs age, it can be more difficult for them to digest a high protein diet, as their liver function diminishes, so I’m always mindful of the protein content in the food I feed Pops.
+As dogs age, it can be more difficult for them to digest a high protein diet.
+Therefore, I’m always mindful of the protein content in the food I feed Pops.

 Where can you buy Autarky Dog Food?